jamii/jamii.github.com/_drafts/relational-ui.markdown

 Now when the text is changed only the `"$text'` node or the `defaultValue="$text"` attribute will be replaced.

-## events
+### Events

-need to be able to react to user input.
+We also need to be able to react to user input.

-can tag certain relations as event relations eg
+In Imp, we can tag certain relations as event relations.

 ``` julia
 @event delete_todo(todo::Int64)
 ```

-for every event relation, a matching js function is created that will insert a row into that relation. event handlers in the dom can call these functions to send data back to the server.
+For every event relation, a matching js function is created that will insert a row into that relation.
+Event handlers in the template can call these functions to send data back to the server.

 ``` julia
 [button class="destroy" onclick="delete_todo($todo)"]
 ```

-but we also still allow arbitrary javascript in event handlers, which is useful for eg reading state from the DOM.
+But we also still allow arbitrary javascript in event handlers, which is useful for eg reading state from the DOM.

 ``` julia
 [input